ammarhakim/ammar-simjournal/je/je16/je16-ldg.rst

 Even though both choices lead to second-order accurate (for piecewise constant basis functions) approximations the latter is preferred as it avoids the odd-even decoupling of the solution.
+A more through analysis of the different numerical fluxes and their stability and accuracy properties is carried out in [Arnold2002]_ for the Poisson equation.

 In the algorithm coded up in the Lua scripts, the second equation is first updated to compute :math:`w` given the :math:`f^n`.
 These are